papanumba/dryfart/doc/index.md

 Wellcome to the docs of the DryFart language.

-Before reading these documents, make sure you have good understanding about programming languages, paradigms and usual terms.
+Before reading these documents, make sure you have good understanding about programming languages, paradigms and related terminology.

 ## General description